lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 If image sizes need to be manipulated from reST, we recommend using ``scale`` since it is responsive.
 We hope to provide better support for responsive image sizing.

+Be sure to leave a blank line before and after the ``image`` directive.

 Figure directive
 ----------------